-The project will not be materially injurious to properties or improvements in the vicinity in that the project will be on an existing commercial office building behind an existing screening wall therefore there will be no visual impact to surrounding properties.
+The project will not be materially injurious to properties or improvements in the vicinity in that the project will be on an existing monopole camouflaged as a pine tree; therefore there will be no visual impact to surrounding properties.

 2. That the proposed location of the project and the conditions under which it would be operated or maintained will be consistent with all pertinent County ordinances and the purpose of the zone district in which the site is located.